tmbnrt/FortranMatMult/README.md

-# MatMult – Matrix Multiplication in Fortran
+# FortranMatMult – Matrix Multiplication in Fortran

-**MatMult** is a lightweight Fortran program for multiplying matrices of arbitrary size.
-It was developed as part of my engineering informatics training and reflects foundational knowledge in numerical methods and scientific computing.
+**FortranMatMult** is a lightweight Fortran program for multiplying matrices of arbitrary size.
+It was developed as part of my engineering informatics training at the University DUE and reflects foundational knowledge in numerical methods and scientific computing.

 > 🧠 Matrix multiplication is a core operation in many fields, including the Finite Element Method (FEM) and Machine Learning (AI).